Get A Quote

 3. Leakage Prevention

-Electrical leakage occurs if energy transfers to components like framework or other wires.
+Electrical leakage occurs if energy transfers to components like a framework or other wires.
 Insulation protects wires from touching each other and from contacting framework or grounding components.
 That ensures an electrical system functions properly.

 4. Color-Coding